Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

+Note that ${\Xi}$ is invariant under these transformations.
+We can now define the process that captures the embedded tree structure of an evolving ASG. \begin{definition} The \emph{embedded ASG (eASG) process} is the continuous-time Markov chain $(\brea_t)_{t\geq 0}$ on~${\Xi}$ with the following transition rates.
+For $\asg\in {\Xi}$ and $\ell\in L(\asg)$, \end{definition} The connection to the ASG is the reason we will occasionally refer to the marks~$\times$ and~$\circ$ also as deleterious and beneficial mutations.
+The next result relates the eASG process to the mutation--selection equation. \begin{theorem}[Duality eASG] Let $(\brea_t)_{t\geq 0}$ be the embedded ASG process and let~$y(\cdot;y_0)$ be the solution of the ODE~\eqref{eq:dlimitdiffeq} with initial value $y_0\in [0,1]$.
+Then, for $\asg \in {\Xi}$ and $t\geq 0$, where the subscript indicates the initial value.
+In particular, $y(t;y_0)=\E_{\rootsin}[H(\brea_t,y_0)].$ \end{theorem} The proof of Theorem~\ref{sec:mainresults:thm:dualityASG} is provided in Section~\ref{sec:proofseASG}.

+\begin{remark} The duality is a special case of a more general result within the framework of recursive tree processes.
+More precisely, Theorem~\ref{sec:mainresults:thm:dualityASG} follows from~\citet[Thm.
+1.6]{MSS2018} together with~\citep[Rem.
+1.7]{MSS2018}.
+The authors apply their result in the setup of Remark~\ref{rem:cooperativebranching}; then our deleterious mutations and ternary branchings translate to their local maps $\mathtt{dth}$ (`deaths') and $\mathtt{cob}$ (`cooperative branchings'), respectively.
+The propagation rule in Definition~\ref{typro}~(2) and~(4) coincides with \citep[Eq.~$(1.13)$]{MSS2018} (with their~$1$'s being our $0$'s). \end{remark}

-A natural way of computing~$H(a_t,y_0)$ is to determine first those assignments of types to the leaves of $a_t$ that lead to an unfit root and then to evaluate the probability of observing these assignments if we independently sample types 0 and 1 according to $(1-y_0,y_0)$.
-This is the approach pursed by~\citet{Mach2017}, but the general idea is also present in the work of~\citet[Ch.~5.5]{dawson2014spatial}.
-In contrast, we aim at resolving all information contained in the tree on the spot.
-This leads to a reduction and pruning of the tree.
-We subsequently partition the tree into non-interactive regions while keeping track of their sizes and interconnections.
-These operations are the topic of this section.
+A natural way of computing~$H(\brea_t,y_0)$ is to determine first those leaf-type configurations of $\brea_t$ that lead to an unfit root and then to evaluate the probability of observing these leaf-type configurations if each leaf type is independently sampled $0$ and $1$ according to $(1-y_0,y_0)$.
+This is the approach pursued by~\citet{Mach2017}, but the general idea is also present in the work of~\citet[Ch.~5.5]{dawson2014spatial}.